Photothermal behavior for two-dimensional nanoparticle ensembles: Multiple scattering and thermal accumulation effects: Results and discussion

 In this section, the optical plasmonic coupling effects on the photothermal behavior of the 2D finite-size square-lattice nanoparticle ensemble are analyzed.
 It\textquotesingle s worthwhile to mention that the optical plasmonic coupling inhibits the temperature increase of the 3D randomly distributed nanoparticle ensemble \cite{Siahpoush2018OC}.

-The temperature increase distribution for 2D ensemble with several different lattice spacing is shown in Fig.~\ref{MBI_no_MBI_T} ($L=3a, 10a$ and $110a$, respectively): (a)-(c) the temperature increase distribution with optical coupling effect, (d)-(f) the temperature increase distribution without optical coupling effect.
-Nanoparticle radius $a=5$ nm.
+The temperature increase distribution for the 2D ensemble with several different lattice spacings is shown in Fig.~\ref{MBI_no_MBI_T} ($L=3a, 10a$ and $110a$, respectively): (a)-(c) the temperature increase distribution with multiple scattering effect, (d)-(f) the temperature increase distribution without multiple scattering effect.
 Nanoparticle number for each lateral edge $N=40$.

-For dense ensembles ($L=3a$ and $10a$), the temperature increase with optical coupling as shown in Fig.~\ref{MBI_no_MBI_T}(a) and (b) is much less than that without the optical coupling as shown in Fig.~\ref{MBI_no_MBI_T}(d) and (e), respectively.
-For the dilute ensemble ($L=110a$), the temperature increase distribution with optical coupling as shown in Fig.~\ref{MBI_no_MBI_T}(c) is near same as that without the optical coupling as shown in Fig.~\ref{MBI_no_MBI_T}(f).
-The strong optical coupling significantly inhibits the temperature increase of the nanoparticles in the 2D square-lattice ensemble.
-As the lattice spacing increasing, the decreasing optical coupling accounts for the negligible inhibition on the temperature increase.
+For dense ensembles ($L=3a$ and $10a$), the temperature increase with multiple scattering as shown in Fig.~\ref{MBI_no_MBI_T}(a) and (b) is much less than that without the multiple scattering as shown in Fig.~\ref{MBI_no_MBI_T}(d) and (e), respectively.
+For the dilute ensemble ($L=110a$), the temperature increase distribution with multiple scattering as shown in Fig.~\ref{MBI_no_MBI_T}(c) is nearly the same as that without the multiple scattering as shown in Fig.~\ref{MBI_no_MBI_T}(f).
+The strong multiple scattering significantly inhibits the temperature increase of the nanoparticles in the 2D square-lattice ensemble.
+When the lattice spacing increases, the multiple scattering significantly decreases, which accounts for the negligible inhibition of the $\Delta T$.